 Outside the office I can almost always be found making noise: singing with the university choir, playing in the Balinese gamelan, and studying in diverse musical traditions including Japanese shakuhachi and West African drumming.

-I manage FAUW's membership records, communications, events, and IT.
-I also provide support to the Lecturers Committee and Status of Women & Equity Committee.
 I have experience in magazine editing, website and social media management, professional organizing, and musical theatre production.
-I am an outdoor adventurer and a reader, often at the same time.
-You can follow me on Twitter @inhabitings.
+I am an outdoor adventurer, hammock-dweller, and reader, often at the same time.
+You can follow me on Twitter @inhabitings and Instagram @in.habit.